squidfunk/mkdocs-material/docs/plugins/social.md

 plugins:
   - social:
       cards_exclude:
-        - changelog/*.md
+        - changelog/*
 ```

-This configuration will disable social card generation for all pages that are
+This configuration disables social card generation for all pages that are
-contained in the `changelog` folder inside your
+contained in the `changelog` folder and its subfolders inside the
 [`docs` directory][mkdocs.docs_dir].

 ### Debugging